-However selfish soever man may be supposed, there are evidently some principles in his nature which interest him in the fortune of others and render their happiness necessary to him, though he derives nothing from it but the pleasure of seeing it.
-Adam Smith, 1776 Libertarians tend to rejoice at the success and happiness of other individuals, rather than resenting others' good fortune.
-They hate poverty, human misery, injustice, and wasted lives.
-Libertarians understand the economic principle that everyone is benefited by anyone's earned success.
+However selfish soever man may be supposed, there are evidently some principles in his nature which interest him in the fortune of others, and render their happiness necessary to him, though he derives nothing from it but the pleasure of seeing it.

+Libertarians tend to rejoice at the success and hap-

+piness of other individuals, rather than resenting others' good fortune.
+They hate poverty, human misery, injustice and wasted lives.
+Libertarians understand the economic principle that everyone is benefitted by anyone's earned success.